italopguimaraes/Machine-Learning-Engineer-Nanodegree/Project 4 - I.A. Dermatologist/README.md

 ![Skin Disease Classes][image1]

+If you are interested, check out the original repository for the challenge: [dermatologist-ai](https://github.com/udacity/dermatologist-ai).

 ## Software dependencies

 Make sure the `sklearn`, `keras`, `opencv-python`, `numpy`, `matplotlib`, `pandas`, `tensorflow` and `jupyter notebook` are installed: